payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 ### Comments
 `//` Use this style everywhere except for JSDoc

 Obsolete comments are worse than no comments.
-Don’t comment when something is apparent from the code itself.
+Don't comment when something is apparent from the code itself.

 Comment on things that might be percieved as errors and browser-specific hacks

 Use a documentation generator

 ### Indentation
-Don’t use tabs.
+Don't use tabs.
 Use spaces.
 Pick 2 or 4 spaces, and stick to it.

 ### Line-Length
 Use 80 or 100 characters

 ### Line-Breaking
-Always end a line with an operator, so the browser doesn’t automatically insert a semi-colon.
+Always end a line with an operator, so the browser doesn't automatically insert a semi-colon.

-After a line-break indent two levels, unless it’s a variable declaration, then it should align with the first part of the assignment
+After a line-break indent two levels, unless it's a variable declaration, then it should align with the first part of the assignment

 ### Blank Lines
 Add them between methods, between local variables and its first statement, before comments, between logical sections in a method